 “I know.”
 Antalek sighed, weariness showing in his eyes as well.
 “I offered to help.
 Not as a way to make you in debt to me or to otherwise coerce you.
 The gift is free.”

 “Only God gives free gifts.
 Everything else costs.”
 Okay, that was a little cynical.
 I’d definitely gotten a few no-strings-attached gifts over the years.
 Including being chosen by Destiny for some great fate, not that it had shown up.

 But…did I mention I needed the coffee?

 He studied me intently.
 When he spoke, his tone was gentle, but firm.
 “Allis, not with me.”

 Okay, he was asking for it.
-I shoved up my windbreaker sleeves, revealing the black and silver curse marks that twined around both forearms.
+I shoved up my windbreaker sleeves, revealing the black and silver curse-mark that twined around both forearms.
 My voice dropped to a whisper.
-“You see these?
-I’ve had them since birth.
+“You see this?
+I’ve had this curse-mark since birth.
 Since birth, Cid.
 Insta-criminal from the womb, enough to lock away most of my magic.
 And yeah, I’ve broken laws to survive—and sometimes, because I felt like it.
 So don’t even pretend like you care.”